-Gulf District Schools works in cooperation with the Panhandle Area Educational Consortium (PAEC) to provide ESOL training for teachers who are teaching at least one of our fourteen (14) ELL students.
+Gulf District Schools works in cooperation with Panhandle Area Educational Consortium (PAEC) to provide ESOL training for teachers who are teaching at least one of our ELL students.

 The Personnel Specialist tracks training needs and works with the Assistant Superintendent of Special Services to schedule ESOL training.

-If you have any questions, please contact Martha Weimorts, Assistant Superintendent for Special Services at 850-229-6940 ext.
-23126 or mweimorts@gulf.k12.fl.us.
+If you have any questions, please contact Joni Mock, Assistant Superintendent of Special Services at 850-229-6940 ext.
+23126 or <a href="mailto:image:

-Best regards,
+Best Regards,